dotnetdeveloperaz/MetalPriceConsole/README.md

 ### Prerequisites <a name = "prerequisites"></a>

 1. .NET 6, .NET 7 or .NET 8 Preview.
-2. Account with [GoldApi.io](https://www.goldapi.io/) Free account gives you 100 --300 they changed this in May 2023 -- api calls per month.
+2. Account with [GoldApi.io](https://www.goldapi.io/) Free account gives you 100 free (was 300 but they changed this in May 2023) api calls per month.
 3. MariaDB (or MySQL).
 4. Configure appsettings **(Token) (DefaultDB) keys**
 5. Set MonthlyAllowance if your account has a difference allowance amount.